 About Us

-Our service area includes the following cities and unincorporated areas: Barton, Beavercreek, Boring, Carus, Carver, Central Point, Clackamas, Clarkes, Damascus, Eagle Creek, Happy Valley, Holcomb, Johnson City, Milwaukie, Oak Lodge, Oregon City, Redland, South End, Sunnyside, and Westwood.
-In addition to the above areas, the fire district also has intergovernmental agreements with the City of Gladstone and Sandy Fire District #72 to operate fire stations and provide fire protection services.
+In total, the fire district protects nearly 303 square miles – with 24 community fire stations serving nearly 245,000 permanent residents.
+Our service area encompasses four cities including Happy Valley, Johnson City, Milwaukie, and Oregon City, as well as the unincorporated areas of Barton, Beavercreek, Boring, Carus, Carver, Central Point, Clackamas, Clarkes, Damascus, Eagle Creek, Holcomb, Oak Lodge, Redland, South End, Sunnyside, and Westwood.
+In addition to the above areas, the fire district also has intergovernmental agreements with the Sandy Fire District and the City of Gladstone to operate their fire stations and provide fire protection services.

 History